The ultimate 3 to 10-day Tulum itinerary for first-timers

 Or if you want to stay active you can also try a kite lesson or take a paddleboard tour.

-Among the trendiest Beach Clubs in Tulum Papaya Playa project is one of the coolest where you can chill out all day and listen to music and party all night.
+Among the trendiest Beach Clubs in Tulum Papaya Playa Project is one of the coolest, where you can chill out all day, listen to music, and party all night.

 Normally in the beach clubs in Tulum, you don’t pay any extra cost, besides the entry fee which you can use as a credit against the restaurant bill.